sanand0/slidegen/prompts.md

 - Usage by model:
   - claude-3-5-haiku: 6.7k input, 332 output, 0 cache read, 0 cache write
   - claude-sonnet: 66 input, 37.9k output, 2.7m cache read, 122.0k cache write

+## Improve shapes and tests

+Goal: fix chevron geometry, replace the current `pentagon` with a right-tag shape, add precise DOM hooks for testing, and make the test page render slides full-width while preserving aspect ratio.
+Keep changes minimal, functional, and deduplicated.

+Implementation

+- tests/index.html: render the deck scaled to the panel width, preserving aspect ratio, centered horizontally.
+  - Compute scale from container width and deck slide_size.w; apply `transform: scale()` to a wrapper and set `transform-origin: top left`.
+  - Keep UI minimal; no spinner.
+Display errors using a Bootstrap alert with the full error message.

+- slideforge.js: improve shape geometry and testability.
+  - Add `data-shape-id` and `data-shape-type` on every `.shape` wrapper.
+  - Chevron: implement a symmetric chevron with consistent band thickness and centered notch depth.
+    - Keep `tipSize` to control the notch depth (distance from the right tip back into the body along the x-axis).
+    - Use default thickness ratio `thickness = 0.3` of height; allow optional `thickness` on the shape to override.
+  - Deduplicate by extracting path helpers.
+  - Replace the current `pentagon` visual with a `chevron-start` shape: flat left edge, triangular right tip (same band thickness concept as chevron but no left notch).
+    - New type name: `chevron-start`.
+    - No backward compatibility required for `pentagon`
+  - Keep existing behavior for all other shapes.
+Preserve text overlay outside SVG as is.

+- slideforge.test.js: make assertions specific and element-targeted.
+  - Prefer DOM queries with `data-shape-id` and `data-shape-type` over broad string includes; only use string checks when DOM attributes aren’t available.
+  - For `chevron` in `shapes-demo.json`, assert the presence of a single `<path>` under the shape, and verify `d` reflects a centered notch and consistent band thickness via expected coordinates for the given `(w, h, tipSize)`.
+  - For `chevron-start` (formerly pentagon), assert the polygon has a flat left edge and a triangular right tip (no inner notch), again via expected coordinates in `d` for the test cases.
+  - Keep existing coverage for fills, strokes, text overlays, z-order, and responsive viewBox.

+- tests/shapes-demo.json: rename `type: "pentagon"` to `type: "chevron-start"` for all samples in the polygon slide; keep ids unchanged.

+Shape geometry details

+- Coordinate system: use the current responsive coordinate space with `viewBox="0 0 w h"` and the existing `margin = min(w, h) * 0.1` (unchanged) unless that margin would cause self-intersection; clamp as needed.
+- Chevron (symmetric band): build the outline from two parallel limbs with uniform band thickness `t = thickness * h`.
+  - Outer polygon (reference): `(m, m) → (w - tip - m, m) → (w - m, h/2) → (w - tip - m, h - m) → (m, h - m) → (m + tip, h/2)`.
+  - Adjust the inner notch so the two limbs have uniform width `t`.
+Use vector offset from the midline to place the inner notch point at `(m + tip, h/2)` and keep limb widths ≈ `t` across.
+If needed, slightly tweak `tip` by ≤ 1 unit to maintain continuity and avoid self-intersections.
+- chevron-start (flat-left, triangular-right): polygon points `(m, m) → (w - tip - m, m) → (w - m, h/2) → (w - tip - m, h - m) → (m, h - m) → Z`.

+Acceptance criteria

+- tests/index.html
+  - Deck scales to fill the right panel width, preserves aspect ratio, and is horizontally centered.
+  - Errors render as a visible Bootstrap alert with the full message.

+- slideforge.js
+  - `.shape` wrappers include `data-shape-id` and `data-shape-type` attributes.
+  - Chevron renders with a centered notch and visually uniform band thickness; `tipSize` controls depth; optional `thickness` is respected.
+  - `type: "chevron-start"` renders as specified; `type: "pentagon"` remains as an alias, implemented via `chevron-start` code path.

+- slideforge.test.js
+  - Update tests to query shapes by `data-shape-id` and assert exact attributes/styles/text where applicable.
+  - Add targeted assertions for chevron and chevron-start path `d` based on known test dimensions and parameters.
+  - Keep other tests intact but replace broad string checks where feasible with targeted DOM assertions.

+- tests/shapes-demo.json
+  - All `pentagon*` shapes use `type: "chevron-start"`.

+- Visual parity
+  - The chevron and right-tag shapes resemble `correct-shapes.webp` rather than `current-shapes.webp`.

+Notes

+- If exact numeric checks for path `d` are brittle across environments, assert key anchor coordinates (e.g., tip x, mid y, left/top/bottom x/y) within a small epsilon rather than full-string equality.

+## Manual Corrections

+- Drop all "pentagon" in favor of "chevron-start"
+- Use stemSize instead of thickness in the chevron shapes, reducing the number of parameters.
+- Allow shape.margin